orion-project/rezonator2/help/elem_matrs.rst

 .. _interface_elems:

 Interface elements have no their own index of refraction.
 Instead, they take indexes of adjacent elements to calculate their matrices.
-So there is some obvious suggestion about the placement of an interface element in the schema - the left and the right adjacent elements of the interface should be either :doc:`matrix/ElemEmptyRange` or :doc:`matrix/ElemMediaRange`. reZonator doesn't complain if it is not, but then one can't count on correct results.
+So there is some obvious suggestion about the placement of an interface element in the schema - the left and the right adjacent elements of the interface should be either :doc:`matrix/ElemEmptyRange` or :doc:`matrix/ElemMediaRange`. |rezonator| doesn't complain if it is not, but then one can't count on correct results.

 **Common Elements**